 1.12.
 For deep cycle batteries, avoid deep discharges (more than 80% Depth-of-Discharge or less than 12.0 VDC).
 Deep discharges greater than 80% will prematurely kill them.
 Using an adjustable low voltage disconnect will increase the batteries' service life and help protect the batteries and valuable electronic and electrical appliances.
 (Please see Section 11.)

 1.13.
 Remove the surface charge before testing.
 For non-sealed wet batteries (with filler caps), use a hydrometer to check Specific Gravity (SG) in each cell because it is more accurate than a DC voltmeter to determine the State-of-Charge (SoC).
 For sealed batteries, use a accurate (.5% or better) digital DC voltmeter to measure the Open Circuit Voltage (OCV) to determine the SoC.
 (Please see Section 4. for more information on testing batteries.)

 1.14.
-If the temperature is below freezing, keep the battery fully charged, use synthetic engine oil, a engine block heater, battery warmer, temperature compensated "smart" charger, take the battery indoors, or a combination of the above.
+If the temperature is below freezing, keep the battery fully charged, use full synthetic engine oil, a engine block heater, battery warmer, continuous charging with a temperature compensated "smart" charger, take the battery indoors, or a combination of the above.
 (Please see the CCA vs. Temperature Diagram in Section 7.2) Alternatively use two batteries in parallel for more CCA performance.
 Batteries that have less than a 40% State-of-Charge will freeze at 0 degrees F (-17.8 degrees C) and fully discharged batteries will freeze at approximately 20 degrees F (-6.7 degrees C).

 <<<Previous [Home] [Top] Next>>>